Opinion | Ron DeSantis, ‘Don’t say gay,’ and the new GOP ‘snitch culture’

 Florida-based strategist Rick Wilson, who has broken with the GOP and knows from within how Republicans prosecute such culture wars, calls this a new “snitch culture” that’s taking hold of his former party.

-If you pay close attention not just to the language of these bills, but also to the unstated premises they are trying to advance, you can see this happening all over again.
+If you pay close attention not just to the language of these bills but also to the unstated premises they are trying to advance, you can see this happening all over again.